davimmt/study/resumos/aws-certifications-overview.md

     - Scaling to meet business needs without overspending

 ## Solution Architect Associate Concepts
-### Placement groups:
-   - **Cluster** � packs instances close together inside an Availability Zone.
-Used for HPC, low-latency network performance necessary for tightly-coupled node-to-node communication.

-   - **Partition** � spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
-Used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

-   - **Spread** � strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

-### ​Configure inter-region VPC peering, then VPC endpoint for service.
-You cannot configure an inter-region VPC endpoint directly.

-### AWS creates a storage volume snapshot of the database instance during the backup window once a day, also captures transactions logs and uploads them to S3 buckets every 5 minutes.

-### Existing unencrypted RDS instances and their snapshots cannot be encrypted.

-### KMS is used for the encryption at rest instead of in transit.
-Data is encrypted at rest once uploaded to S3.

-### KMS master keys are region-specific.

-### When you use Amazon Redshift Enhanced VPC Routing, Amazon Redshift forces all COPY and UNLOAD traffic between your cluster and your data repositories through your Amazon VPC.

-### You cannot enable the sharing through the AWS Organization console, instead you use RAM.

 ### Gateway Storage Volumes
-   - You store your data in S3 and retain a copy of frequently accessed data subsets locally, retainging low-latency access to your frequently accessed data with minimun cost.
   - **Cached volumes** – You store your data in S3 and retain a copy of frequently accessed data subsets locally.
-Cached volumes offer substantial cost savings on primary storage and "minimize the need to scale your storage on-premises.
-You also retain low-latency access to your frequently accessed data."
+Cached volumes offer substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
+You also retain low-latency access to your frequently accessed data.
   - **Stored volumes** – If you need low-latency access to your entire data set, first configure your on-premises gateway to store all your data locally.
 Then asynchronously back up point-in-time snapshots of this data to Amazon S3.
-"This configuration provides durable and inexpensive off-site backups that you can recover to your local data center or Amazon EC2."
-For example, if you need replacement capacity for disaster recovery, you can recover the backups to Amazon EC2.
+This configuration provides durable and inexpensive off-site backups that you can recover to your local data center or Amazon EC2.

 ### AWS DMS
   - **Engine Conversion Tool** – Homogeneous database migration.
   - **Schema Converton Tool** – Heterogeneous database migration

+### Placement groups
+  - **Cluster** – packs instances close together inside an Availability Zone.
+Used for HPC, low-latency network performance necessary for tightly-coupled node-to-node communication.

+  - **Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+Used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

+  - **Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.

+### Notes
+  - ​Configure inter-region VPC peering, then VPC endpoint for service.
+You cannot configure an inter-region VPC endpoint directly.

+  - AWS creates a storage volume snapshot of the database instance during the backup window once a day, also captures transactions logs and uploads them to S3 buckets every 5 minutes.

+  - Existing unencrypted RDS instances and their snapshots cannot be encrypted.

+  - KMS is used for the encryption at rest instead of in transit.
+Data is encrypted at rest once uploaded to S3.

+  - KMS master keys are region-specific.

+  - When you use Amazon Redshift Enhanced VPC Routing, Amazon Redshift forces all COPY and UNLOAD traffic between your cluster and your data repositories through your Amazon VPC.

+  - You cannot enable the sharing through the AWS Organization console, instead you use RAM.

 ---